-The process of subdivision is lengthy and involves a number of parties including the applicant, a registered surveyor; the Council, Land Information New Zealand (LINZ), Land Title Office (now part of LINZ) and solicitors.
-It can also require consultation with affected parties such as Transit NZ (when a site is accessed from a State Highway) and Hawke's Bay Regional Council
+The process of subdivision is lengthy and involves a number of parties including the applicant, a licenced cadastral surveyor; the Council, Land Information New Zealand (LINZ) and solicitors.
+It can also require consultation with affected parties such as Transit NZ (when a site is accessed from a State Highway) and Hawke's Bay Regional Council.

 Each party has a specific role in the process and as a general guide the process could take up to six months.
 This is particularly important to bear in mind so you can plan, for example, for interest rate changes, holding costs and the need for a certificate of title to be issued before you might be able to secure mortgages or possibly a sale.

 You will need to follow the process below when considering subdiving your land: